-Mobile App Notifications – these control alerts sent by Discord to your phone.
-Leaving these notifications on means that you will get alerts from Discord even when the app isn’t active.
+Mobile App Notifications – Discord sends these control alerts to your phone.
+Leaving these notifications on means you will get Discord alerts even when the app isn’t active.
 You can disable these options by accessing them from the Mobile App User Settings.

 - Tap on your Discord user icon on the lower right of the screen.